raspberrypilearning/green-goals/en/step_7.md

 ## Life on Land

-Get the **Land Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html){:target="\_blank"}, with a specfic action, sound and setting.
+Get the **Land Panda** sprite to respond to the United Nations Sustainable Development Goal, [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html){:target="\_blank"}, with a specific action, sound, and setting.

 --- task ---

 Go to the **Code** tab for the **Land Panda**.

 You will see some code already provided for you.
-The code includes music and text explaining the Life on Land goal as well as a script that gets the **Land Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.
+The code includes music and text that explains the 'Life on Land' goal, as well as a script that gets the **Land Panda** sprite to `hide`{:class="block3looks"} `when green flag clicked`{:class="block3events"}.

 --- /task ---